akcware/Focus-Browser/README.md

 If you don't have git, just download as zip and extract it.
 And run this command: *npm install*

 To run app, you can run this command in your terminal: "npm start"

+Or if you want to just install and run and you're using Windows, you can download in Sourceforge: https://sourceforge.net/projects/focus-browser/